Kampfgeschwader 100: Stalingrad, Caspian Sea, central and southern sectors

 In September and October KG 100 remained on anti-shipping duties.
 In October 1942 it began supporting the eastward-most advance.
 It began bombing operations against Astrakhan and bombed Soviet ships on the Caspian Sea.
 On 26 October Hansgeorg Bätcher sank a ship in the Caspian after six attacks against it in the same mission.
 A SC250 was seen to hit the forecastle and the vessel began to burn.
 The attack was his 400th mission.
 Another three freighters and tanker were claimed destroyed in the night.
 On 27/28 October 1942, the group bombed the city of Astrakhan at night, while two freighters were claimed destroyed and five damaged in the Caspian Sea.
 I./KG 100 claimed two tankers on 29/30 October four tankers and five freighters were damaged by bombs.
 Other bombers attacked the rail lines and claimed 13 trains destroyed.
 The first German loss over the Caspian Sea occurred on 31 October/1 November when Unteroffizier Hans Zebhe failed to return from a night sortie.
 By this time I./KG 100 had no more than seven operational He 111s.
 On 15 November 1942 Leutnant Herbert Kuntz's crew scored a bomb hit on a 1,300 GRT transport ship.
-The attack marked the end of Luftwaffe operations over the Caspian Sea.Balke 1981, p.
-122.
+The attack marked the end of Luftwaffe operations over the Caspian Sea.

 On 19 November 1942 the Red Army began Operation Uranus, which encircled the German 6th Army in Stalingrad KG 100 began to support the defense of the Chir River on 24 November.
 It began flying supply operations into the Oblinskaya and Kalach the following day, and to Stalingrad through December.
 On 23 December they carried out heavy close air support attacks on the Soviet encirclement to assist Operation Winter Storm.
 The wing withdrew westward on 2 January 1943 and attacked Soviet armour on the Don River on 13 January.
 The last supply operation to the pocket was carried out on 26 January.
 Twenty-four hours later I./KG 100 moved to Saky in the Crimea to refit.
 The remaining aircraft were handed over to KG 55 and KG 100 moved to Lviv for conversion on to the He 111H-16.